MSLNZ/msl-package-manager/docs/new_package_readme.rst

    python setup.py docs

-Automatically create the API documentation from the docstrings in the source code, uses `sphinx-apidoc <https://www.sphinx-doc.org/en/stable/man/sphinx-apidoc.html>`_.
+Automatically create the API documentation from the docstrings in the source code, uses sphinx-apidoc_.
 The files are saved to **docs/_autosummary**

 .. code-block:: console